Sonos: Automotive

+The first automotive brand to partner with Sonos is Audi in the Audi Q4 e-tron.
+As of May 2024, Audi is the only partner.

 Technical details

 Communication between Sonos products

 Multiple Sonos devices in a single household are connected to each other wirelessly, through a wired Ethernet network, or a mixture of the two.
 The Sonos system creates a proprietary AES-encrypted peer-to-peer mesh network, known as SonosNet.
 This allows for each unit to play any chosen input and if desired share it as synchronized audio with one or more other chosen zones.
 The first versions of SonosNet required a single ZonePlayer or ZoneBridge to be wired to a network for access to LAN and Internet audio sources or when creating a 3.1/5.1 surround setup.
 SonosNet 2.0 integrated MIMO on 802.11n hardware, providing a more robust connection.
 Later, the company added support for connecting to an existing Wi-Fi network for internet connectivity, removing the wired network requirement.